Death – The Ultimate Reality

-Sometimes, there may be a feeling of guilt about either having done or not done something to the person who died, “I should have avoided giving feeds when my mother was not responding.”
+Sometimes, there may be a feeling of guilt.
+It is often about having done or not done something to the person who died, “I should have avoided giving feeds when my mother was not responding.”

-If these questions aren’t dealt with sensitively, this guilt may linger on and trouble them for the rest of their life.
+These questions need sensitivity in answering them.
+If not, this guilt may linger on and trouble them for the rest of their life.
 I frequently have relatives who return after a couple of weeks of death to try to understand the reason for what happened.
 They want to know and reach closure.

-Occasionally, a demise is a relief too.
+Occasionally, demise is a relief too.
 It is difficult to take care of family members who have untreatable diseases resulting in pain and suffering.
-The passing away of a suffering loved one is a relief, an anticipated end of suffering.
+In such cases, the passing away of a suffering loved one is a consolation, an anticipated end of suffering.

-Few other times, the reactions may be quite the opposite, “Your negligence and delay are responsible for this.”
-Such reactions result in a complicated situation, justifying a death.
+At other times, the reactions may be quite the opposite, “Your negligence and delay caused this.”
+Such reactions result in a complicated situation.
 It takes a great deal of self-control to explain the situation to an accusing but mourning family member.

 Imagine life without death.
 That would be terrible; without sufficient resources to cater for everyone forever, we would all die anyway!

 Death is not the opposite of life, but a part of it.
-Death is an inevitable destiny.
+It is an inevitable destiny.